cloudify-cosmo/cloudify-rest-docs/source/includes/_cluster.md

 `host_ip` | string | The externally accessible IP of this node.
 `online` | boolean | Whether this node is currently online.
 `initialized` | boolean | Whether the node has been successfully joined to the cluster.
+`credentials` | dict | Credentials used by this node to join the cluster.

 ## List Cluster Nodes